 The model LPJ-wsl is a process-based dynamic global vegetation model developed for carbon cycle applications based on development of the LPJ-DGVM (Sitch et al., 2003).

-- LPJ-wsl includes land surface processes, such as water, carbon fluxes, and vegetation dynamics that are intimately represented by plant functional types (PFTs) (Poulter et al., 2011).
+LPJwsl includes land-surface processes, such as water, carbon fluxes, and vegetation dynamics, that are intimately represented by plant functional types (PFTs) (Poulter et al., 2011).
 The distribution of PFTs is simulated based on a set of bioclimatic limits and by plant-specific parameters that govern the competition for resources.
 The soil hydrology is modeled using semi-empirical approach, with the soil treated as bucket consisting of two layers each with fixed thickness (Gerten et al., 2004).
-The LPJ-wsl - CH4 model used in this study is the same as presented in (Hodson et al., 2011; Wania et al., 2013) as a function of two scaling factors ($r{CH_4:C}$ and f{ecosys}), soil temperature, soil-moisture-dependent fraction of heterotrophic respiration, and wetland extent according to the following equation: - 20 $E(x,t) = r{CH_4:C} \cdot f{ecosys}(x) \cdot A(x,t) \cdot R_h(x,t),$ where E(x,t) is wetland CH4 flux, A(x,t) is wetland extent, $R_h(x,t)$ is heterotrophic respiration.
+The LPJ-wsl CH4 model used in this study is the same as presented in Hodson et al. (2011) and is a function of two scaling factors ($r{CH_4:C}$ and f{ecosys}), soil temperature, soil-moisture-dependent fraction of heterotrophic respiration, and wetland extent according to the following equation:

+$$E(x,t) = r{\text{CH}4:\text{C}} \cdot f{\text{ecosys}}(x) \cdot A(x,t) \cdot R{\text{h}}(x,t), \qquad (1)$$ where E(x,t) is wetland CH4 flux, A(x,t) is wetland extent, $R_h(x,t)$ is heterotrophic respiration, f{ecosys} is a scaling factor representing different wetland ecosystems, and $r{CH_4:C}$ is the ratio C to CH4 fluxes.

-LPJ-wsl has been evaluated in previous studies using global inventory datasets and satellite observations and has been contributed as one of the participating models in the WETCHIMP study (Melton et al. 2013).
-Modifications to the original LP lowsl model the WETCHIMP study (Melton et al., 2013).
-Modifications to the original LPJ-wsl model and a detailed description of changes are summarized below:
+LPJ-wsl has been evaluated in previous studies using global inventory data sets and satellite observations and has been one of the participating models in the WETCHIMP study (Melton et al., 2013).
+Modifications made here to the original LPJ-wsl model and a detailed description of changes are summarized below.

-- A permafrost module that simulate soil freeze and thaw processes, is implemented and modified following the Wania et al. (2009) study (see description in Sect.
-2.1). - The snow module from Wania et al. (2009) was included and modified to include some of the effects of snow ageing on snow thermal properties.
+A permafrost module that simulates soil freeze and thaw processes is implemented and modified following the Wania et al. (2009) study (see description in Sect.
+2.1).

+- The snow module from Wania et al. (2009) was included and modified to include some of the effects of snow ageing on snow thermal properties.
 We use an updated parameterization of soil thermal properties both for the permafrost and the snow module, which is calibrated by satellite observations specifically for global application. - A new parameterization of soil texture was formulated based on the Harmonized World Soil Database (HWSD), which combines the recently collected extensive volumes of regional and national updates of soil parameter information (Nachtergaele et al., 2008).
-The new soil texture in LPJ-wsl follows the USDA soil classification with 14 soil types grouped according to a particular range of particle-size fractions (e.g. sand, clay, loam, etc.), instead of using the original FAO classification with 9 soil types (Sitch et al., 2003).
-Thus, the volumetric water holding capacity, also defined as potential maximum soil water content (SWC), is assumed to vary spatially, calculated as a function of the surface soil texture using pedotransfer functions from (Cosby et al., 1984).
-Wilting point, porosity, mineral soil content and organic soil content for each soil type are derived from a look-up table available from the AGRMET (2002) as listed in Table 1.
+The new soil texture in LPJ-wsl follows the US Department of Agriculture soil classification with 14 soil types grouped according to a particular range of particle-size fractions (e.g., sand, clay, loam), instead of using the original Food and Agriculture Organization of the UN classification with nine soil types (Sitch et al., 2003).
+Thus, the volumetric water holding capacity, also defined as potential maximum soil water content, is assumed to vary spatially, calculated as a function of the surface soil texture using pedotransfer functions from Cosby et al. (1984).
+Wilting point, porosity, mineral soil content, and organic soil content for each soil type are derived from a look-up table available from the Air Force Weather Agency (2002) as listed in Table 1.

-The modified LPJ-wsl version is thus the starting point upon which the TOPMODELbased wetland and permafrost modules are included (Sect.
+The modified LPJ-wsl version is thus the starting point upon which the TOPMODEL-based wetland and permafrost modules are included (Sect.
 2.2).